kosua20/herebedragons/README.md

 - a skybox surrounding the scene, textured with a cloudy sky.

 Additionally, the sun is simulated by using a directional light, and the camera should be able to rotate around the scene.
-The initial 3D models and textures are contained in the OpenGL `ressources` [directory](https://github.com/kosua20/GL_Template/tree/3de4e116cdd24df300fda42326a7a4e431f7f861/ressources).
+The initial 3D models and textures are contained in the OpenGL `resources` [directory](https://github.com/kosua20/GL_Template/tree/herebedragons/resources).

 ## Other implementations
 Here you can find implementations using some of the above APIs combined with other programming languages, submitted by awesome people!